-This course will provide students with an insight into the rich cultural heritage of Mexico as they explore the legends drawn from Mexico's fascinating past.
+Minimum Credits: 3 Maximum Credits: 3 This course will provide students with an insight into the rich cultural heritage of Mexico as they explore the legends drawn from Mexico's fascinating past.
 The legends will reflect events from approximately 1500 years of the country's history and folklore.
 Readings and discussions are at the intermediate level of Spanish.
-Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: SPAN 0004 or equivalent.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: SPAN 0044 or 0020 or Instructor Permission